Short-term funding worries hang over French banks

 "The problem is not about the stretched nature of France's existing budget but rather about off-balance sheet risks from rising Eurozone bail out funding requirements," analysts at Oriel Securities said.

-BNP Paribas had 24 billion euros (21 billion pounds) in Italian sovereign bonds at the end of last year, dwarfing the holdings of rivals.
+BNP Paribas had 24 billion euros in Italian sovereign bonds at the end of last year, dwarfing the holdings of rivals.

 The bank also took a 21 percent loss on its contribution to a Greek bailout on only about half of the 4.5 billion euros of Greek government bonds it holds, excluding any that expire later than 2020.